 The Lassis Inn

-Open Tuesday-Saturday for lunch and early dinner.
+They are open Tuesday-Saturday for lunch and early dinner.

 Not only did I have the pleasure of eating my favorite Sunday Brunch of Eggs Benedict and mimosas at Red Door, a Little Rock institution, but I had the privilege to do so with the award winning owner/chef Mark Abernathy himself and a side of cheese dip.
-I don’t think brunch can get much better.
+I don’t think brunch can get much more special.

 One of the smartest and funniest people I’ve ever met, his story telling could keep you entertained for hours.
 A successful restaurateur, Chef Abernathy has no formal culinary training.
 Born and raised in Arkansas, with a banking and finance degree, he was kind of at the right place at the right time when he was hired to work with the company that owned TGIFridays in the 70’s.
 He spent a lot of time in Texas and later, upon moving to San Antonio, fell in love with the area and the food.